MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 Building MPAS components
 ------------------------

-The MPAS repository is a submodule of compass repository.
+The MPAS repository is a submodule of the compass repository.
 For example, to compile MPAS-Ocean:

 .. code-block:: bash